Slank

 Slank is an Indonesian rock band.
 It was founded in 1983 by teenagers in an alley street in Jakarta called Gang Potlot.
-The band is also known for its song which are often accompanied with political and socially conscious lyrics.
+The band is known for songs which are often accompanied by political and socially conscious lyrics.
 It continues to be active and has received many awards from the Indonesian music industry.
-Along with God Bless and Dewa 19, they are dubbed as one of the greatest rock bands in the history of Indonesian popular music.
+Along with God Bless and Dewa 19, they are dubbed one of the greatest rock bands in the history of Indonesian popular music.
+The name Slank was inspired by friends who often called them "slengean guys" (in Betawi, it means men who are free in terms of characteristics and actions).
+Slank is an abbreviation of the word "slenge'an" and changes the letter G to K to improve the aesthetic.
+All personnel have compromised to agree on this naming.
+In making music, Slank voices concern for music and the interests of all levels of society in Indonesia.